 "I think it's time we were leaving," Blackberry prompted.

 Pipkin pulled up alongside Groundsel, and the four made their way down the hill.
-The others watched until they disappeared from sight and went underground to await their return.
+The rest watched until they disappeared from sight and went underground to await their return.
 Hazel had an idea to pass the time.
 "Dandelion, why don't you tell us a story?"

 The buck thought a moment.
 "Do you know the one about the flying rabbit?"